bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/project_settings.png)

 _ExperimentDefinition_ component defines the following fields:
-- _Name_ - the name of the experiment
+- _Name_: the name of the experiment
-- _Scene_ - Unity scene name to be loaded as an experiment environment
+- _Scene_: Unity scene name to be loaded as an experiment environment
-- _Roles_ - list defining roles that can be taken during an experiment by participants
+- _Roles_: list defining roles that can be taken during an experiment by participants
-- _Points of Interest_ - static points that are logged in experiment logs to be used in the log processing and analysis
+- _Points of Interest_: static points that are logged in experiment logs to be used in the log processing and analysis
-- _Car Spawners_ - references to game objects spawning non-player controlled cars
+- _Car Spawners_: references to game objects spawning non-player controlled cars

 _Points of interest_ is a list of _Transform_ references.
 _CarSpawners_ list references game objects containing component inheriting from _CarSpawnerBase_.
 It defines, with overridden _IEnumerator SpawnCoroutine()_  method, spawn sequence (see _TestSyncedCarSpawner_ for reference implementation).
 Car prefabs spawned by the coroutine with _AICar Spawn(AICar prefab, bool yielding)_ method must be one of the referenced prefabs in _AICarSystem_ list on _NetworkManager_ component.

 ### Configuration of agents
 Roles field is a list of _ExperimentRoleDefinition_ struct's defining experiment roles with the following data fields:
-- _Name_ - short name/description of the role
+- _Name_: short name/description of the role
-- _SpawnPoint.Point_ - defines where player avatar will be spawned
+- _SpawnPoint.Point_: defines where player avatar will be spawned
-- _SpawnPoint.Type_ - a type of player avatar.
+- _SpawnPoint.Type_: a type of player avatar.
 It may be either _Pedestrian_, _Driver_, _Passenger_ of an autonomous car.

 #### Adding and removing agents
 To add a new agent either increase the size of Roles array or duplicate existing role by right-clicking on the role name and selecting Duplicate from the context menu.